Feedback Loops Are the Only Truth

 The loop is not cruel either.

-It continues in a relationship when one person withdraws and the other pursues and the withdrawal intensifies and the pursuit intensifies until the only intimacy left is the argument.
+It continues in a relationship where one person withdraws and the other pursues, and the withdrawal intensifies and the pursuit intensifies until the only intimacy left is the argument.

-It continues in a family where love is offered only after achievement, and achievement becomes the only language anyone knows how to speak.
+It continues in a family where love arrives after achievement, and achievement becomes the only language anyone knows how to speak.

-It continues in a body where stress becomes insomnia becomes more stress becomes illness becomes more stress.
+It continues in a body where stress becomes insomnia, and insomnia becomes more stress, and more stress becomes illness, and illness becomes more stress.

-It continues in a mind where comparison becomes envy becomes self-hatred becomes isolation becomes more comparison.
+It continues in a mind where comparison becomes envy, and envy becomes self-hatred, and self-hatred becomes isolation, and isolation becomes more comparison.

 Feedback is the world answering you.